 Degree candidates at Cuyahoga Community College must be in good standing.
-An Associate of Arts degree will be granted to the student completing the following requirements:
+An Associate of Arts degree will be granted to students completing the following requirements:

 Comprehensive Graduation Requirements

-The Associate of Arts degree prepares students to continue their education at the bachelor’s degree level.
-When selecting courses for this degree, students should select courses according to the requirements of their intended transfer destination school and major; Undecided students may use the state-approved Transfer Module as a general guide for transferability.
+An Associate of Arts degree prepares students to continue their education at the bachelor’s degree level.
+When selecting courses for this degree, students should choose courses according to the requirements of their intended transfer destination school and major.
+Undecided students may use the state-approved transfer module as a general guide for transferability.

-- The satisfactory completion of 60 semester credit hours at the 1000-level or higher.
-No more than 3 credits of the 60 credits can be completed in Physical Education.
+- The satisfactory completion of 60 semester credit hours at the 1000 level or higher.
+No more than three of the 60 credits can be completed in physical education.

-- The achievement of a minimum overall grade point average of 2.00 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, Grade Forgiveness and Fresh Start).
+- The achievement of a minimum overall grade point average of 2.0 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, grade forgiveness and Fresh Start).

 - The completion of a minimum of 12 credits of advanced coursework (exclusive of 1800-level special topics and independent study/research courses) of the 60 semester credits.
 Advanced coursework is defined as follows: 2000-level courses, MATH-1400 level and above, BIO-1500 level and above, CHEM-1300 level and above, and PHYS-1200 level and above.

 - The completion of no fewer than 20 of the required 60 semester hours at the 1000 level or higher while in attendance at Cuyahoga Community College.